 - Permissions: The directory's security descriptor (in SDDL format) on Windows or Posix-style ACLs on Unix systems that support ACLs, otherwise the Unix style rwxrwxrwx file permissions in numeric (octal) format.

 - Owner: User ID of the directory owner (commonly referred to as the "UID" on Unix)

 - Group: Group ID of the directory owner (commonly referred to as the "GID" on Unix)

 - Flags: Windows-only.
 Flags returned by the GetFileAttributes() Win32 API.
 Windows Explorer calls these the "Attributes" of the file: Read-only, Archived, Compressed, etc.

 - SymLinkPath: If the directory is a symbolic link, the path of the link is stored here.
 On Windows, use the SysInternals "junction" utility to create the Windows equivalent of symbolic links.

-- InodeNumber (Unix/Linux-only): Inode number of the disk on which the inode associated with the file is stored
+- InodeNumber (Unix and Linux only): Inode number of the disk on which the inode associated with the file is stored

-- DeviceNumber (Unix/Linux-only): Device number of the disk on which the inode associated with the directory is stored
+- DeviceNumber (Unix and Linux only): Device number of the disk on which the inode associated with the directory is stored

 Short Hand Attributes

 The following are the Short Hand Attributes, and the attributes to which they map.

 - Flags (Windows only)